• OVERVIEW

 Volunteer Opportunities

 Not all learning happens in the classroom.
-Our students are active on campus, in the community, and abroad.
-From on-campus clubs, including the International Healthcare Club, to involvement with the Global PT Day of Service, to professional activities of the California Physical Therapy Association and American Physical Therapy Association, SMU’s DPT students are engaged both locally and globally.
+Our students are active on campus and in the community.
+From on-campus clubs to involvement with the Global PT Day of Service, to professional activities of the California Physical Therapy Association, California Student Special Interest Group, and the American Physical Therapy Association's PT Moves Me campaign, SMU’s DPT students are engaged both locally and nationally.

-At SMU, we believe in diversity, equity, and inclusion.
+At SMU and in the Department of Physical Therapy, we believe in diversity, equity, and inclusion.
 Having a student body that resembles our diverse local community and can work with patients from diverse backgrounds is important to us.
-Our DPT program exceeds national averages (both overall and for private institutions) in minority student enrollment and contributes to the growth in diversity of physical therapists in the U.S.
+Our DPT program exceeds national averages (both overall and for private institutions) in student of color enrollment and contributes to the growth in diversity of physical therapists in the U.S.

 Enrolled DPT students